This trendy, vibrant city at the foothills of the Rocky Mountains radiates a welcoming, one-of-a-kind vibe.

 Boulder is known for its health-focused dining, drinking, and exercise options.
 Residents enjoy the mountain biking, rock climbing, and indoor gym options that flood the area.
 With kombucha taprooms and vegan eateries on every corner, you can get the full Boulder experience wherever you live.

 In this welcoming city, you’ll find friendly faces, heaps of entertainment options, and lots of greenspace.
 With natural parks running throughout the area, there is always a convenient escape from the brick mecca of downtown.
-Boulder is home to an active and lively community that hosts frequent events and activities.
+Boulder, CO is home to an active and lively community that hosts frequent events and activities.
 With endless things to do and places to explore, Boulder is perfect for extroverts and people who love to explore.